Alecadabra/OOSE/Assignment/README.md

 ## How to run

+You need apache ant and java, these instructions assume you are on unix.

-Compile from project root directory with `ant`
+Compile from project root directory with `ant`.

-Go to `/dist` and run `java -jar FighterGame.jar Default.conf` to run
+Go to `/dist` and run `java -jar FighterGame.jar Default.conf` to run.

+## Can't get past the dragon?

+Type 'vegemite' in the main menu to get an item that one-hits him